On the geometry of physical measurements: topological and algebraic aspects: Disjunctions of measurements

-Hence, since directed sets are nonempty, $\vee:L\times L\to L$ is continuous in the Scott topology for any sup-lattice $L$.
-Moreover, it is a property of continuous lattices that the Scott topology makes them sober spaces. \end{proof}
+Hence, since directed sets are nonempty, if a continuous lattice $L$ is equipped with the Scott topology the operation $\vee:L\times L\to L$ is continuous in each variable separately, and thus it is continuous.
+Moreover, it is a property of continuous lattices that the Scott topology makes them sober spaces~\cite{bigdomainbook}*{Th.\ II-1.14 and Cor.\ II-4.16}. \end{proof}

 It is well known that any continuous lattice which is also distributive is a \emph{locale}, \ie, a sup-lattice $L$ that satisfies the following infinite distributivity property for all $x\in L$ and $S\subset L$: